5 Fitness model

 #new indices and data

-Idyad=ndyad, dyadw = dyadw, idmw = partner.id$ID_m, idfw = c(partner.id$ID_f-Im), w = w)
+Idyad=ndyad, dyadw = dyadw, idmw = partner.id$ID_m, idfw = c(partner.id$ID_f-Im), w = w)5.2 Estimating the model

 We’re now prepared to extend the Stan code for the within and between partner model to account for selection on SRN intercepts and slopes.
 This involves specifying the fitness model described above as an additional response model, with SRN parameters simultaneously specified on the phenotype and fitness.
 As described in the main text, this multi-response model will avoid various sources of statistical bias that result from estimating these models in isolation.
 Fortunately, in contrast to the more complex SRN model, it is quite straightforward to add the fitness model with a few additional declarations in the data, parameters, and model program blocks.
 These changes are separated out with comments in the code below for clarity.